wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ## A/B Testing

-DNS (Domain Name Service) servers within Amazon's Route 53 service resolves IP addresses from host names.
+Cloud-based DNS (Domain Name Service) servers (within Amazon's Route 53 service) resolves IP addresses from host names.
-Application Load Balances can also be used to allocate to different sets of servers handling different versions of an app.
+It can also allocate a percentage of traffic to different sets of servers for Blue/Green Deployment or A/B testing.
+Blue/Green Deployment is used to transition users to a new set of an app enviornment for a new version.
+A/B testing allocates varying percentage of users to variations of an app to compare user reaction/satisfaction.

+Instead of directly interacting with Route 53, the switchover can be specified from within the OpsWorks and Elastic Beanstalk consoles or via Cloud Formation templates
 <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/DevopsDoctrine.html">This</a>

 ### Time to Additional Capacity